The Cisco Kid wins an Oscar

 Warner Baxter wins Raoul's Oscar

 It was to have been Raoul Walsh.
 He should have both starred in and directed Fox’s movie In Old Arizona.
 But a jackrabbit through the windshield put paid to that (and an eye) and so Irving Cummings took over the direction and Warner Baxter played Cisco.
-Raoul might have cursed later, when the picture was Oscar-nominated for best picture, best direction, best writing, best cinematography and best male lead.
+Raoul might have cursed later, when the film was Oscar-nominated for best picture, best direction, best writing, best cinematography and best male lead.
 Baxter won.
 Or perhaps generous Mr. Walsh was pleased.

 The eye-patch looked dashing, though